ternaustralia/TERN-Data-Skills/EcosystemSurveillance_PlotData/AusPlots_Tutorial/README.md

 ```

-Currently `ausplotsR` must be installed directly from github using the 'devtools' package, which must have been previously installed.
+Currently `ausplotsR` must be installed directly from GitHub using the 'devtools' package, which must have been previously installed.
 The GitHub site for `ausplotsR` contains the latest developments and information on the package; it can be found in [this link](https://github.com/ternaustralia/ausplotsR).

 ```{r, message=FALSE, warning=FALSE, error=FALSE}